Fair Incentives for Repeated Engagement: Introduction

 \subsection{Summary of contributions}

-We consider a stylized model of a labor platform.
-In each (discrete-time) period, workers join the platform, perform identical tasks, and receive a (possibly random) reward for the work performed.
-At the end of the period, {\it unaware of the underlying distribution} from which rewards are drawn, workers probabilistically make {a} decision based on the reward received in the period to stay on the platform, or leave once and for all.
-Specifically, we assume that workers are partitioned into {\it types} defined by $(i)$ their earnings sensitivity, formalized via a departure function {that maps rewards received to the probability of departing}, and $(ii)$ the rate at which they join the platform.
-This model, though simple, gives rise to a wide spectrum of models of worker behavior.
-In particular, most of our results hold for {\it any} set of departure functions, as long as these functions are non-increasing in the reward paid out to a worker.
+We consider a model wherein agents join a system in each (discrete-time) period, and receive a (possibly random) reward to remain in the system in the next period.
+At the end of the period, {\it unaware of the underlying distribution} from which rewards are drawn, agents probabilistically make {a} decision based on the reward received in the period to stay in the system, or leave once and for all.
+Specifically, we assume that agents are partitioned into {\it types} defined by $(i)$ their sensitivity to rewards, formalized via a {\it departure function} {that maps rewards received to the probability of departing}, and $(ii)$ the rate at which they join the system.\footnote{In Appendix \ref{apx:fairness-thm} we extend our main results to a rational-entry model wherein the types also encapsulate a reservation value wherein arrivals of a type only occur if their average reward exceeds the reservation value.} This model, though simple, gives rise to a spectrum of models of agent behavior.
+In particular, most of our results hold for {\it any} departure functions, as long as these functions are non-increasing in the reward paid out to an agent.

-The platform collects some revenue associated with the number of workers on the platform in each period, and incurs the cost associated with paying these workers according to the chosen reward distribution (where the support of this distribution is assumed to be {an arbitrary finite} set).
-The goal of the platform is to determine the optimal compensation policy to maximize its long-run average profit.
-As is common in classical stochastic control problems, the infinite-horizon Markov Decision Process (MDP) associated with the platform's optimization problem suffers from the {curse of dimensionality}, which motivates the task of finding {\it near-optimal} wage-setting policies.
+The decision-maker collects some revenue associated with the number of agents in the system in each period, and incurs the cost associated with incentivizing these agents to stay according to the chosen reward distribution (where the support of this distribution is assumed to be {an arbitrary finite} set).
+The goal of the decision-maker is to determine the optimal policy to maximize her long-run average profit.
+As is common in classical stochastic control problems, the infinite-horizon Markov Decision Process (MDP) associated with the decision-maker's optimization problem suffers from the {curse of dimensionality}, which motivates the task of finding {\it near-optimal} policies.